serenedu/faster-new/README.md

-# Faster New File And Folder
+# Faster New File & Folder

-VSCode extension for faster file and folder creation.

 ## Why